Terms and Conditions

 What you can buy

-• Starter package — $249 (a one-off purchase, not a subscription).
-Includes 10 AI interview calls, 5 family member seats, 12 months of online storage, 2–3 GB of space, access to your digital archive, and the ability to order hardcover books.
+- Starter package — $249 (a one-off purchase, not a subscription).
+Includes 20 AI interview calls, 1 hardcover book that ships within Australia, room to invite the whole family, 12 months of online storage, 3 GB of space, access to your digital archive, and the ability to order extra hardcover books.

 Billing and automatic renewal (online storage)